 - structures that are at risk of collapse.

 Report a substandard property

-Anyone can make a complaint to HIB about the standard of any residential property.
+Anyone can make a complaint about the standard of any residential property.
 If you are renting the property, you should:

 - Contact your landlord (or property agent) to talk about the problems with your property and ask for repairs to be carried out.
 If you do not receive a response you should give written notice to carry out the repairs.

 - If there has been no action contact Consumer and Business Services to discuss alternatives.

 - If there has still been no resolution and the defects may be a health or safety risk, contact the Housing Safety Authority or complete the report form.

 If you are living in a public housing property contact Housing SA.